Highlands, Islands, and Unforgettable Cities

 Snuggle Up with a Great Read

-Start with Scotland’s Secret History – The Illicit Distilling and Smuggling of Whisky, by Maclean and MacCannell.
+When planning a trip to Scotland, start with Scotland’s Secret History – The Illicit Distilling and Smuggling of Whisky, by Maclean and MacCannell.
 For almost 300 years from the mid-17th century, Scotland was a smugglers’ haven.
 It started with a small parish in Aberdeenshire who illegally produced whisky and smuggled it out of the community to evade hefty tax.
 Interrelated families used their contacts to smuggle the contraband throughout the country, to the ports, and eventually worldwide.
 Smuggling whisky across the seas to Europe helped the Jacobites make ally ties with other countries.

 This book illuminates this forgotten history through illustrated articles and features on the importance of whisky to Scotland, then and now.
 The book covers different topics such as ‘The Bard and the Bottle’ and ‘The Dram in Folklore’ by literary and folklore experts.

 Scotland – A Concise History by Fitzroy Maclean is a history book that does exactly what it says on the tin.
 It concisely documents the story of Scotland, from the first written words, the Picts and the Scots, and the coming of the Christians, right through to Mary Queen of Scots, the Jacobite Rising and even up to Brexit.

 What’s manageable about it is whilst many history books are dry and difficult to follow, Maclean’s is broken down into bitesize chapters and subchapters.
 You can read it start to finish, or dip in and out depending where your curiosity takes you.
 It is a perfect history classic for planning a trip to Scotland.